 Loans in nonaccrual are reviewed on an individual loan basis to determine whether they may return to accrual status.
 To return to accrual status, the Company's evaluation must determine that the underlying cause of the original delinquency or weakness has been resolved, such as receipt of new guarantees and/or increased cash flows that cover the debt service, and that future payments are reasonably assured.
 Nonaccrual loans that are not TDR are returned to accrual status when all the principal and interest amounts contractually due are current and future payments are reasonably assured.
-Nonaccrual status after six months of timely repayment performance.
+Nonaccrual TDR loans may return to accrual status after six months of timely repayment performance.